Salt & Wind Travel

 Isola Bella

-This nature reserve and stunning beach are just south of Taormina and are easily accessed via the aerial tramway.
+This nature reserve and stunning beach are just south of Taormina and are easily accessed via the funivia or cable car.

 Gold Alcantara

-Located just a few miles inland is this 25-meter-high gorge that the Alcantara river flows through.
+Located just a few miles inland is this 25-meter-high gorge through which the Alcantara River flows.
 It is not accessible from November to March due to the risk of flash flooding but is worth a visit in the summer when a dip in the icy waters is pure refreshment.

 Messina

-Just about an hour’s drive from Taormina is the bustling city of Messina, which is located just a few kilometers from mainland Italy.
-This city is seriously underrated but is worth a visit if you want to experience more city-than-small-town vibes for a day.
+Just about an hour’s drive from Taormina is Messina’s bustling city, which is just a few kilometers from mainland Italy.
+This city is seriously underrated but worth visiting if you want to experience more city-than-small-town vibes for a day.

 Mount Etna

-Head here to hike Europe’s largest active volcano or visit the famed pistachio farms of Bronte or go visit some of the most celebrated wineries in Sicily.
+Head here to hike Europe’s largest active volcano, visit the famed pistachio farms of Bronte, or visit some of the most celebrated wineries in Sicily.

 Where To Eat